BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Software.md

 The possibility of malicious actors injecting code into software is a [prime attack vector](https://github.com/WebOfTrustInfo/rwot11-the-hague/blob/master/final-documents/taking-out-the-crud-five-fabulous-did-attacks.md#1-create-the-did-creation-switcharoo), especially on the modern internet with its open-source repositories.
 Thus, checksumming and signing sotware releases has become increasingly important.
 Unfortunately, it remains very ad hoc, with styles of release varying widely and information often split among many files.

 Casey is the project head for Blockchain Everyday's Gordian Envelope.
 He decides on a methodology for releases where he'll store all of the release information in a single Gordian Envelope with regularized data and then have the engineers sign that data.
 He also wants to do his best to automate validation of the envelope data, since he knows that will make it more likely that the data is actually checked.
-He'll provide some bootstrap information in the first Envelope to support validation, and then chain later software releases to this initial one, allowing for programmatic validation.
+He'll provide some bootstrapping information in the first Envelope to support validation, and then link later software releases to this initial one, allowing for programmatic validation.

-The structure is the foundation of the software-release information.
+A precise and carefully considered structure is the foundation of the software-release information.
 Casey fills in an Envelope with a list of all the files, a list of all the signers, data on each, and some additional notes:

 ```
 "Gordian Envelope 1.0.0" [